Allegations of Barack Obama spying on Donald Trump: October 2020: Trump pushes for arrests

-With the news that U.S. Attorney John Durham's investigation into potential abuses within the Obama's administration's handling of the FBI's Crossfire Hurricane investigation would not produce a report or indictments before the 2020 presidential election, President Trump began publicly calling out Attorney General Bill Barr for lack of arrests of major political figures he believes were involved, including his 2020 opponent Joe Biden.
+With the news that the Durham special counsel investigation into potential abuses within the Obama's administration's handling of the FBI's Crossfire Hurricane investigation would not produce a report or indictments before the 2020 presidential election, President Trump began publicly calling out Attorney General Bill Barr for lack of arrests of major political figures he believes were involved, including his 2020 opponent Joe Biden.

 The Washington Post reported on October 13 that Bash's unmasking inquiry had concluded with no findings of substantive wrongdoing and no public report.

 On October 25, Trump repeated his allegations in an interview on 60 Minutes, claiming "the biggest scandal was when they spied on my campaign.
 They spied on my campaign, and they got caught."
 Host Lesley Stahl challenged the assertion, claiming "there's no real evidence of that.
 This is 60 Minutes, and we can't put on things we can't verify."
 Trump disagreed, claiming "they spied on my campaign, and they got caught.
 And then they went much further than that, and they got caught.
-And you will see that, Leslie, and you know that, but you just don't want to put it on the air."
+And you will see that, Lesley, and you know that, but you just don't want to put it on the air."
 The dispute was part of a contentious interview that ended with Trump walking out.

-December 2020: Durham named special counsel

-After the election of Joe Biden as president, Attorney General Bill Barr announced in an interview with the Associated Press on December 1 that he had appointed John Durham as a special counsel to continue his investigation into Trump's allegations of improper political influence on the FBI's surveillance of the Trump campaign.

-Because a special counsel can only be fired under limited circumstances, the appointment ensured Durham's investigation would continue into the Biden presidency and not be subject to the usual turnover of U.S. Attorneys as political appointees.

-Durham's investigation has continued into 2023, but has not corroborated Trump's claims that Obama or his top staff ordered spying on Trump's campaign.